-Global supply chains are extremely complex networks which require involvement by various professionals who must execute different tasks.
+Global supply chains are extremely complex networks that require involvement by various professionals who must execute different tasks.
 Two of the most important parties involved in an international shipment are the freight forwarder and the customs broker.
-One company is often both the freight forwarder and the customs broker, however, the two can be independent of each other due to the differences in responsibilities and capabilities.
+One company is often both the freight forwarder and the customs broker; however, the two can be independent of each other due to the differences in responsibilities and capabilities.

 Freight forwarders are supply chain experts who focus on the logistics and transportation of an international business transaction.